-A common pattern for development of large estates in Australia is to excise land for development from the historic estate, retain the house on a smaller holding, develop new uses for the house complex that are not based on residential occupation of the buildings and alienate the land that once formed the setting.
+A common pattern for development of large heritage estates in Australia is to excise land for development from the core historic estate, retain the house on a smaller holding, develop new uses for the house complex that are not based on residential occupation of the buildings and alienate the land that once formed the setting.
 That approach to development inevitably results in a significant compromise of heritage values.

-This proposal, in contrast, sets out a development model where the Fernhill house and significant estate lands are secured as an entity, the house remains in residential use and a select and managed range of uses and events take place on the estate that provide the ongoing funding necessary for conservation.
+This proposal, in contrast, sets out a development model where the Fernhill house and significant estate lands are secured as an entity, the house remains in residential use and managed uses take place on the estate that provide some of the ongoing funding necessary for conservation.